docs

 Why billing-company evaluation is different

 A practice buys software for itself.
-A billing company buys software for many practices at once, and the buyer relationship is two-sided: the billing company is the operator, the client practice is the data owner.
-That difference reshapes almost every evaluation question.
+A billing company buys software for many practices at once, and the relationship is two-sided: the billing company operates the workflow, the client practice owns the data.
+That changes how to read most evaluation criteria.

-- Patient engagement modules are part of the value proposition for a practice; for a billing company they often add cost without changing the billing workflow
+- Patient engagement modules are part of the value for a practice.
+For a billing company they add cost without changing the billing workflow.

-- A single-tenant data model is fine for a practice; for a billing company it forces logging into a separate instance per client
+- A single-tenant data model is fine for a practice.
+For a billing company it forces a separate login per client.

-The shorthand for the difference: practice-centric tools sell features; billing-company tools have to sell operating leverage across clients.
+Practice-centric tools sell features.
+Billing-company tools have to deliver operating leverage across clients.

 What should a billing company compare first?